 Are AGM batteries better than wet cell batteries?

 Yes, AGM batteries are widely considered to be better than wet cell batteries.
-This because it has double the lifespan of a wet cell battery, charge faster and fuller, while also requiring no maintenance due to it having an enclosed body.
+This because it has double the lifespan of a wet cell battery, charges faster and fuller, while also requiring no maintenance due to having an enclosed body.

 Do I need a deep cycle battery?

 In most cases, you will want a deep cycle battery, which provides a consistent electric charge over long periods.
 These types of batteries are the best option for trolling motors because the motor is usually operating for several hours, so the more charge the battery offers the better.